Chico Xavier

-Chico Xavier (/pt/) or Francisco Cândido Xavier, born Francisco de Paula Cândido (/pt/, 2 April 1910 – 30 June 2002), was a popular Brazilian philanthropist and spiritist medium.
-During a period of 60 years, he wrote over 490 books and several thousand letters claiming to use a process known as "psychography".
+Francisco Cândido Xavier (2 April 1910 – 30 June 2002), born Francisco de Paula Cândido (/pt/) and commonly known as Chico Xavier (/pt/), was a Brazilian philanthropist and spiritist medium.
+Over a period of 60 years, he wrote over 490 books and several thousand letters claiming to use a process known as "psychography".
 Books based on old letters and manuscripts were published posthumously, bringing the total number of books to 496.

-The books written by Chico covered a vast range of topics from religion, philosophy, historical romances and novels, Portuguese literature, poetry, and science, as well as thousands of letters intended to inform, console and uplift the families of deceased persons during his psychographic sessions.
-His books sold an estimated 50 million copies, and the revenue generated by them was totally channelled into charity work.
+Xavier's works covered a wide range of topics, including religion, philosophy, historical romances and novels, Portuguese literature, poetry, and science, as well as thousands of letters intended to console bereaved families during his psychographic sessions.
+His books sold an estimated 50 million copies.

-Xavier was born in the city of Pedro Leopoldo, State of Minas Gerais and is popularly known as "Chico Xavier" (Chico is the Portuguese nickname for Francisco).
-Xavier called his spiritual guide Emmanuel, who according to Xavier, lived in ancient Rome as Senator Publius Lentulus, was reincarnated in Spain as Father Damien, and later as a professor at the Sorbonne.
+Xavier believed that his spiritual guide Emmanuel lived in ancient Rome as Senator Publius Lentulus, was reincarnated in Spain as Father Damien, and later as a professor at the Sorbonne.

 He often mentioned he could not contact a deceased person unless the spirit was willing to be contacted.
 His appearances on TV talk shows in the late 1960s and early 1970s helped to establish Spiritism as one of the major religions professed in Brazil, with more than 5 million followers.
 Despite his health problems, he kept working up to his death on 30 June 2002 in Uberaba.
 In 2010, a movie biography entitled Chico Xavier was released in Brazil.
 Directed by Daniel Filho, the film dramatised Xavier's life.

 On 3 October 2012, the SBT television TV show O Maior Brasileiro de Todos os Tempos named Chico Xavier "The Greatest Brazilian of all time", based on a viewer-supported survey.

 Xavier has been accused of fraud regarding his claimed abilities, with critics questioning the authenticity of his prolific psychographic output.

-Childhood
+Early life

-Francisco was born at 1:00 BRT on 2 April 1910 to João Cândido Xavier, a lottery ticket vendor, and Maria João de Deus, a Catholic housewife.
-By 1924, Francisco completed his primary education but did not pursue further schooling.
-He embarked on a career as a sales clerk.
+Xavier was born in Pedro Leopoldo in the state of Minas Gerais, on 2 April 1910, to João Cândido Xavier, a lottery ticket vendor, and Maria João de Deus, a Catholic housewife.
+By 1924, he had completed his primary education but did not pursue further schooling.
+He began a career as a sales clerk.